• Home

 While we’re still in pre-launch mode, here’s what we recommend (and plan to include in our educational content):

-• Airtight Containers: Oxygen causes saffron to degrade.
-Glass jars or metal tins work best.
+• Airtight Containers: Oxygen degrades saffron, so use glass jars or metal tins.

 • Cool, Dark Place: Sunlight and heat are saffron’s enemies.
 Store it in a cupboard, never the fridge or freezer.

-• Keep It Dry: Moisture can cause spoilage, so always store saffron in a dry environment.
+• Keep It Dry: Moisture causes spoilage, so always keep saffron in a dry environment.

-• Separate from Strong Odors: Saffron absorbs other scents easily, so keep it away from strong spices.
+• Separate from Strong Odors: Saffron absorbs other scents easily, so store it away from strong spices.

 Looking Ahead

-We can’t wait to share Zarafron’s premium saffron with you, once we receive the necessary approvals and can officially launch.
-Until then, we’re dedicated to transparency, education, and building a brand you can trust for both quality and tradition.
+We can’t wait to share Zarafron’s premium saffron with you.
+In the meantime, we’re dedicated to transparency, education, and building a brand you can trust for both quality and tradition.

 Share this post